 How to Clean the Single Serve Ninja Coffee Bar

-- If you have a single serve system without a carafe, fill to the 11 oz. cup line with white vinegar and then finish filling the reservoir to the Max Fill line with water.
+- If you have a single server system without a carafe, fill to the 11 oz. cup line with white vinegar and then finish filling the reservoir to the Max Fill line with water.

 - Make sure a big enough container is in place to catch the water before you start.

 - Wait for the Ninja Coffee Bar to run water through the coffee maker and watch for the CLEAN light to flash three times.

 - Empty the container you’re using to catch the water and set it back into place.

 - Wait for the beep and the flashing CLEAN light again.

 - Repeat the process until the CLEAN light flashes five times instead of three.

 - Clean the container and water reservoir, then fill the reservoir to the Max Fill line again (just water this time).